-Domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
+Domestic violence is a pattern of abusive behavior in any relationship that one partner uses to gain or maintain power and control over another intimate partner.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
 To categorize an incident as Domestic Violence, the relationship between the Complainant and the Respondent must be more than just two people living together as roommates.
 The parties cohabitating must be current or former spouses or have an intimate relationship.